 Welcome to the latest edition of Data Protected.

-Over the next few months the priority for many businesses based in the European Union, or dealing with citizens in the European Union, is likely to be finalising their preparations for the General Data Protection Regulation.
-This is the most significant change in privacy regulation in the European Union for over 20 years.
+This year the priority for most businesses based in the European Union, or dealing with citizens in the European Union, has been the arrival of the General Data Protection Regulation.
+This marks the most significant change in privacy regulation in the European Union for over 20 years.

-To assist with this process, this edition looks forward to May 2018 and tracks the national laws adopted to help implement the General Data Protection Regulation.
-Some jurisdictions have now adopted these laws, some have draft laws and some are still considering their position.
-The position is summarised in this table and we will keep this updated as May 2018 approaches.
+To assist with this process, this edition tracks the national laws adopted to help implement the General Data Protection Regulation.
+Most jurisdictions have now adopted these laws, though some are still in the processing of finalising their implementing laws.
+The position is summarised in this table.

 The report also provides an update on a number of jurisdictions outside the EU as they continue to develop their own data protection laws.